Troubleshooting Automated Deployment

 Automated deployment may fail due to a variety of reasons, including:

-- a lost connection to the managed system
+- a lost connection to the cloud account

-- cancellation of the clone task in the managed system
+- cancellation of the clone task in the cloud account

 - a momentary interruption to the host server